Opinion | Fixing the Electoral Count Act is no substitute for voting reform

 In other words, it would do nothing to stop the spate of legislation that Republicans have passed and are still pursuing at the state level.
 As three groups in favor of voting reform — the States United Democracy Center, Protect Democracy and Law Forward — report, “As of December 15, 2021, there have been at least 262 bills introduced in 41 states that would interfere with election administration — and 32 of these bills have become law across 17 states.”

 That said, amending the ECA is necessary to prevent several tactics the Trump coup plotters considered in 2020.
 First, the law must make crystal clear that the vice president has no power to stop or alter the electoral vote counting.
 Second, the number of lawmakers needed to consider challenges should be much higher, not just a single senator or House member, as is currently required.
 Third, the ECA should prevent state legislatures from submitting alternative slates of electors separate from those chosen by voters themselves.
-(And election challenges should receive an expedited review by the U.S. District Court for the D.C.
-Circuit.)
+(And election challenges should receive an expedited review by the U.S. District Court for the District of Columbia.)
 These measures are critical to prevent a successful “peaceful” coup, which is entirely possible if Republicans under the MAGA leader’s thumb win the House majority.

 In sum, there are three sets of discrete problems.
 The first two — election subversion and election suppression — should be resolved through the Freedom to Vote Act (Manchin’s own voting reform bill).
 The third, the potential for a peaceful presidential coup, requires amendments to the ECA.